 Just accessing through the main door and reaching the inner yard would leave you with a big wonderment.
 But yes, before reaching there, you need to show your yellow-colored ticket to the guards of the museum.

-In front of which, there is a stairway which leads you to the very top and the third-floor of the building.
+In front of it, there is a stairway that leads you to the very top and the third floor of the building.

-The museum looks like a paradise for art admirers and practitioners.
-There are several statues made by the woods which consist of the statue of Bhairava, Vishnu, Buddha, Nitya Devi, Tara, Bhrikuti, Ganesha, Shiva, and many others.
+The museum is like a paradise for art admirers and practitioners.
+There are several statues made in the woods which consist of the statue of Bhairava, Vishnu, Buddha, Nitya Devi, Tara, Bhrikuti, Ganesha, Shiva, and many others.

 The most satisfying part of being in the museum is that you can take pictures of these centuries-old crafts.

 With the statues, there are torans, wooden pillars, and even boxes (safes) of different eras.

 Besides these things, there is one unique thing that indeed is quite different from the ancient newa culture.
 A tiny window made out of brick, not the woods.